clearhaus/gateway-api-docs/source/index.md

 <p class="alert alert-info">
     <b>Notice:</b> The exact same card details can be sent multiple times but
-    will give you a unique card resource (card token).
+    will give you the same card resource (card token) every time.
     <br />
     <b>Notice:</b> A card resource is automatically made when you make an
     authorization transaction and you supply card details.